justinleetyler/justinleetyler.github.io/catalog.md

 320.941 HAI -- Hain, Peter. -- Outside in. -- London : Biteback, 2012.. -- ISBN 1849541183. -- DBID 3037
 > ... the usual British pattern: first, say something won't happen and then, when it does, saying it's going to be a failure and then, when it's a success, desperately trying to catch up. -p. -q -- CH.
 8: The Chapter BRITISH OUTSIDER IN EUROPE begins with Hain's responsibilities in Europe as a negotiator for British interests.
 As a pro-European, he worked to change Britain's image as hostile to Europe.
 While forging personal relationships, he made little progress.
 The events in this chapter include the negotiations and politics of the Euro, and the Gibraltar co-soverenty referrendum (that failed specacularly) -p. -s -- Ch.8: This begins with Hain as a foreign office minister.
 Points include dealing with other government departments, and with civil servants, advocacy for 'complementary' (alternative) medicine (also called 'integrated healthcare' in the book), his rather muted admiration of the queen and royal family (Hains' background is as a republican), unguarded remarks he made to the press about tax policy, and reflections of the state (bad state, according to Hain) of journalism, or investigative journalism.
 Hain seems to take great pride in actually not taking advice from the civil service, and forcing his will upon officials and departments.
 This is viewed as true leadership.
 He also shows distress when the press digs into the politics of a story rather than the story.
 One wonders what the press is to do.
 While saying that the press doesn't pay attention to serious, intelligent information and true debate.
 Yet when they do, Hain says they become part of the story.
 One also wonders what is virtuous with not listen to what is usually well-informed and cautious advice from his officials. -p. -s

-616.9 HAL -- Halford, William P. -- Herpes Simplex Virus 2 ICP0- mutant viruses are avirulent and immunogenic: implications for a Genital Herpes vaccine / [by] William P. Halford, Ringo Püschel, [and] Brandon Rakowski. -- on 1 external hard drive. -- Filename: 3293.pdf. -- Also available on the World Wide Web (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0012251). -- IN PLOS ONE. -- Vol. 5, no. 8 (Aug.
-2010).
+w616.9 HAL -- Herpes Simplex Virus 2 ICP0- mutant viruses are avirulent and immunogenic: implications for a Genital Herpes vaccine / [by] William P. Halford, Ringo Püschel, [and] Brandon Rakowski. -- PLOS ONE, 2010. -- [www](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0012251).

 813 HAL -- Hale, Ben. -- The last oracle. -- Snowlight Publishing, 2013. -- on 1 ASUS tansformer tablet. -- ASIN B0G3LC1LG.